1101712/Rice-Detector/README.md

 1. **Navigation (Sidebar Navigation)**:

 - Menu Title: Displayed as a header in the sidebar, for example, "Rice Varieties Detector".
-- Settings: Includes a "View Mode" option with two choices - "Standard" and "Quick Access".
+- Settings: Includes a "View Mode" option with two choices - "Expert" and "Quick Access".
-    - Standard Mode: Allows the user to view all available pages.
+    - Expert Mode: Allows the user to view all available pages.
     - Quick Access Mode: Displays only key pages such as "Rice Varieties Detector" and "Project Summary".

 2. **Page Selection**: